 “New privacy bills in the United States include several of the elements I recommend for Canada,” Therrien said.
 “And there is a risk that Canada’s adequacy status under EU law will not be renewed in 2020, which would jeopardize Canadian trade.”

-Therrien said the days of private sector self-reform must come to an end, adding it's untenable for tech companies to treat OPC orders as “mere opinions,” a point Therrien has made several times in the past.
+Therrien said the days of private sector self-reform must come to an end, adding it's untenable for tech companies to treat OPC orders as “mere opinions,” a point Therrien has made in the past.
 To ensure tech companies adhere to privacy rules, he said his office must have enhanced enforcement powers, such as the ability to issue binding orders, as well as “consequential but proportionate” penalties for noncompliance.

 “The law should no longer be drafted as an industry code of suggested best practices that companies are free to adopt, but rather as a set of enforceable rights and obligations,” Therrien said.
 “We need enforcement mechanisms that offer quick effective remedies for people whose privacy rights have been violated and that help to ensure ongoing compliance.”